r-mart/r-mart.github.io/_posts/2023-09-23-ft-image-defect-detection.md

 {% include ft-image-defect-detection/defects_thresholded.html %}

 We can see the defects in the mask.
 However, due to their structure they don't appear as one connected region.
-Furthermore, due to the blurring at the edges we see some noise there.
+Furthermore, due to the blurring at the borders we see some noise there.
 We can fix both by using morphological dilation and clearing everything touching the image borders.
-Afterwards, we assign a unique labels to each connected region
+Afterwards, we assign unique labels to each connected region

 ```python
 from skimage import morphology